|Party Nomination Odds: +800|

-Across the field of potential candidates, sports betting odds reflect that Harris currently has the best in odds to oppose Trump in the 2020 Election.
+Across the field of potential candidates, sports betting odds reflect that Harris currently has some of best in odds to oppose Trump in the 2020 Election.
 Her well-known name has a significant impact on the odds of her winning, as well as, her representation as a woman and person of color in an election of mostly white politicians.
 Her record as a famous California prosecutor also aides in her ranking in the oddsbooks.

 Kamala Harris has positioned her 2020 Presidential campaign platform on Debt-free College, otherwise known as College Affordability, and Universal Preschool as her two main campaign policies.
 Harris has also been a long-time advocate for Immigrants and Women’s Rights and expressed interest in tackling issues pertaining to Racial Profiling by law enforcement, and Gun Violence in Schools.
 While Harris did not provide specifics at her recent rallies on how she will accomplish these goals, she remains focused on these policies as part of the foundation of her Candidacy.

 Kamala Harris goes back to Howard University to answer questions about her beliefs, policies, and the 2020 Presidential election.